 Plan Pharmacy: A pharmacy owned and operated by Kaiser Permanente or another pharmacy that we designate.
-Please refer to Your Guidebook or the facility directory on our website at kp.org for a list of Plan Pharmacies in your area, except that Plan Pharmacies are subject to change at any time without notice.
-For the current locations of Plan Pharmacies, please call our Member Service Contact Center.
+Refer to the Provider Directory on our website at kp.org/facilities for locations of Plan Pharmacies.
+The directory is updated periodically.
+The availability of Plan Pharmacies may change.
+If you have questions, please call our Member Service Contact Center.

-Plan Physician: Any licensed physician who is a partner or employee of the Medical Group, or any licensed physician who contracts to provide Services to Members (but not including physicians who contract only to provide referral Services).
+Plan Physician: Any licensed physician who is an employee of the Medical Group, or any licensed physician who contracts to provide Services to Members (but not including physicians who contract only to provide referral Services).